gdaless20/Engineering_4_Notebook/README.md

 ### Assignment Description

 Today Ellen and I wrote code to make a countdown from 10 on the serial monitor.
-We did this to later incorporate into our final python assingment.
+We had to write code to import the pico correctly and ensure we had all the downloaded extensions.
+We did this to incorporate it into our final python assignment later.

 ### Evidence